ravel-net/ravel-net.github.io/manual.md

 ### Developing Applications
 Applications in Ravel can consist of two components: an implementation in SQL and a sub-shell implemented in Python.
 Application sub-shells provide commands to monitor and control the application from the Ravel CLI.
-Name the SQL file _[appname].sql_ and the Python file _[appname].py_, and place them in the _apps/_ directory.
+Name the SQL file _[appname].sql_ and the Python file _[appname].py_, and place both files in the _apps/_ directory.
 The CLI will search for SQL and Python files in this directory.

 For an overview of the CLI and application superclasses, see the [API](api/annotated.html).

 #### SQL Component
-An application's SQL component can create tables, views on Ravel base tables, or add triggers to Ravel base tables.
+An application's SQL component can create tables, views on Ravel base tables, or add triggers on Ravel base tables.
 To interact with orchestration, an application must define its constraints and a protocol for reconciling conflicts.
 To add constraints, create a violation table in the form `appname_violation`.
 To create a repair protocol, add a rule in the form `appname_repair`.

 For example, suppose we want to implement a bandwidth monitor that limits flows to a particular rate (see _apps/merlin.sql_ for the full implementation).
 We can create a table to store the rate for each flow: